pnatsi/phy2nexus/README.md

 This will create two files.
 A PAUP* script named `convert_to_nexus.paup` and `alignment.phy.interleaved.nexus`, which is the result of executing `convert_to_nexus.paup` by PAUP*.
 2003
-The `alignment.phy.interleaved.nexus` is ready to use in MrBayes.
+The `alignment.phy.interleaved.nexus` is ready to use in MrBayes or RevBayes (Höhna et al., 2016).
 <br>
 <br>
 **Warning!
 The default DataType is RestSite (alignments with 1's and 0's).
 If you are using amino acid or nucleotide alignments change RestSite to Protein or Nucleotide respectively**